 Discover ways to grow plants for interest in every month of the year, below.

-There’s less to do or see in the winter garden, compared with the other seasons, but you can still create fantastic displays by planting fewer plants, en masse.
+There's less to do or see in the winter garden, compared with the other seasons, but you can still create fantastic displays by planting fewer plants, en masse.
 Think carpets of snowdrops, winter aconites, cyclamens and crocuses.
 Many of these can be planted in autumn to flower in winter and spring.
+Discover more winter bulbs to plant for bursts of colour in colder months.

 Winter is also the ideal time to plan ahead for colour in the months to come.
 Make a list of plants that flower in each month, and find out when you need to plant them.
 Bare-root shrubs and trees can be bought for a lower price than potted plants in winter and, depending on what you plant, can provide colourful winter flowers and stems.
 Witch hazel, chimonanthus and willow are all lovely choices.
 You can also buy bare-root perennials in winter, though it's best to pot these up and harden them off in a cold frame before planting them out in spring.